dangleptr/autotest/README.md

 ## Usage

-There is a more elaborate use case within the `example-deque` folder, but the basic usage is the following.
+There is a more elaborate use case within the `example` folder, but the basic usage is the following.

 ### Installation